DirectMyFile/ace.dart/README.md

 ## Note to Contributors

 This project is a core part of my (yet unpublished) application.
-I am very open to contributions, but be forewarned that I will provide a lot of constructive criticism and that I expect high test coverage.
+I am open to contributions, but be forewarned that I will provide a lot of constructive criticism and that I expect high test coverage.
 I have no interest in building a framework or integrating unnecessary dependencies.